-The Undesirable Result for the depletion of interconnected surface water is monitored by proxy using groundwater levels and groundwater level minimum thresholds (Section 3.1.6).
-Because measurements show that levels are not in an undesirable condition, depletion of interconnected surface water is not identified to be in an undesirable condition.
+The Undesirable Result for the depletion of interconnected surface water is monitored by proxy using groundwater levels and groundwater level minimum thresholds (Section 3.2.6).
+Because measurements show that levels do not currently meet the requirements for an undesirable condition, depletion of interconnected surface water is not identified to be in an undesirable condition.